mattwr18/av-dashboard/README.md

 cp alembic.ini.example alembic.ini
 ```

-Then you should edit the part of the file that says:-
+Then you should edit the the newly copied file where it says:-

 ```
 [test_db]